 PUTTING IT ALL TOGETHER

-You can see that MS is trading below its 200 SMA (red line) which is a long term bearish trend.
-It is currently overbought (84.27) based on RSI(3 period).
-Let us assume that MS will revert it’s movement towards the bearish mean.
+You can see that MS is trading below its 200 SMA (red line) which is a long-term bearish trend.
+It is currently overbought (84.27) based on RSI(3 periods).
+Let us assume that MS will revert its movement towards the bearish mean.